 You should choose a mouse, which is comfortable and adjust to your playing style.
-There are in fact different types of grip provided to use an ergonomically suitable device.
+There are, in fact, different types of grip provided to use an ergonomically suitable device.

 The most common grip is the palm grip: the whole hand is on the mouse.
-Index and middle finger are fixed respectively on the left and right mouse button; the thumb is on the side, while the ring and little fingers are on the right side.
-The palm grip is most suitable for long gaming sessions because the whole hand rests on the mouse and it is much less tiring than the other grips.
+Index and middle fingers are fixed respectively on the left and right mouse button; the thumb is on the side, while the ring and little fingers are on the right side.
+The palm grip is most suitable for long gaming sessions because the whole hand rests on the mouse, and it is much less tiring than the other grips.
 This is also the grip type I would personally recommend to most gamers.

-As with the grip, the movements that are performed with the mouse are about personal preference.
+As with the grip, the moves that are performed with the mouse are about personal preference.
 And you should find a mouse that naturally enhances your abilities, without forcing you to change your play style.

 A crucial addition to this function is the DPI customize button, which I will go in-depth with below.

 Almost all mice dedicated to gaming allow you to customize the DPI.
-Let’s find out what this function actually does.
+Let’s find out what this function does.

 Laser or Optical